delingren/homeautomation/garage_door_opener/README.md

   - Control button
   - Status LED
   - Antenna connector (RP-SMA)
-  - M16 connector (5 pins: GND, upper sensor, lower sensor, 2 relay outputs)
+  - M12 connector (4 pins: GND, upper sensor, lower sensor, relay)
-  - Power cable slot
+  - USB-C breakout board

 ### Test cases
-Use switches to simulate the sensors and fully test all these scenarios before hooking up with the actual opener.
+To minimize trouble shooting in production, I use switches to simulate the sensors and fully test all these scenarios before hooking up with the actual opener.

 #### Open manually
 1. Start from CLOSED.